Joseph Morton (correspondent): Joining the mission

 Joe Morton had heard of an intelligence mission slated to begin on October 7 and persuaded the Dawes team to let him join them.
 Since Morton was a popular reporter and had earlier flown with the 15th USAAF and also accompanied the OSS team into Bucharest in August led by his friend, Major Walter Ross, OSS Chief of Special Operations, who was also going with the Dawes team on the morning of October 7, the OSS agents agreed to let them join the secret mission.
 This time, six B-17s would fly the mission with OSS and SOE agents bringing in tons of arms and ammunition for the partisans.
-Before leaving Bari, Morton send a message to the AP, saying that he was leaving to cover the "greatest story of his life."
-After landing on an airport in Banska Bystrica where the areas was occupied by partisans and 28 American and two New Zealand fliers were brought aboard the planes that morning, Joe Morton asked Ross to take his story of the airmen's rescue story back to Italy which Ross agreed.
+Before leaving Bari, Morton sent a message to the AP, saying that he was leaving to cover the "greatest story of his life."
+After landing on an airport in Banská Bystrica where the areas was occupied by partisans and 28 American and two New Zealand fliers were brought aboard the planes that morning, Joe Morton asked Ross to take his story of the airmen's rescue story back to Italy which Ross agreed.
 Unfortunately, the censors snatched his story for being too revealing and never passed on to the AP.
 The outside world never heard from him directly again.

 Retreating from the Nazis

 As the Germans advanced on the rebel capital, Green requested to send most of the Dawes team, including journalist Morton, back to Italy but bad weather prevented the 15th USAAF from taking them back, although every night the Russians were flying dozens of C-47s out of Tri Duby.
 The Russians promised to fly the Americans out as well but the Russian flights stopped suddenly.
-The uprising against the Nazis in Slovakia faltered and on October 27, the Nazis entered Banska Bystrica.
+The uprising against the Nazis in Slovakia faltered and on October 27, the Nazis entered Banská Bystrica.
 Realizing that escaping into the hills was the only option left, Joe Morton, Lt.
 Holt Green, and the Dawes team, joined long columns of soldiers, partisans, and civilians fleeing into the mountains while encountering German planes strafing and bombing, artillery fire, as well as German units with dogs in hot pursuit.
 Many partisans died in the grueling march due to the bad weather.
 While enduring the march, Joe became friends with Maria Gulovich.
 Maria said that Joe shared his sulfa powder with her.
 "Many times others could walk much better than we did, so we kind of stayed together," Gulovich said.
 "That powder helped....our wounds started healing after application."

-On December 14, Morton, the Dawes men, and Maria reached and hid the Homolka cabin above the village of Polomka in the mountains as the blizzard closed in.
+On December 14, Morton, the Dawes men, and Maria reached and hid in the Homolka cabin above the village of Polomka in the mountains as the blizzard closed in.
 Eleven days on, the officers celebrated Christmas by singing carols and enjoying a ham that young Slovak partisan Rudolf Hruska had carried up from the village.